-At BBSI, we expect some fundamental industry shifts that will become a more permanent part of our working landscape, including:
+At BBSI, we’ve seen some fundamental industry shifts become a more permanent part of our working landscape, including:

-Our customers will be more selective about services they pay for and seek a better “bang for their buck” in HR and workers’ compensation products.
-They will want assurance their brokers provide them the best advice and service.
-Insurance is a commodity we all need but hope not to use.
+Our clients are more selective about the services they pay for and seek a better “bang for their buck” in HR and workers’ compensation products.
+They want assurance that their brokers provide them with the best advice and service.
+Insurance is a commodity we all need, but hope not to use.
 If your clients understand how they manage their X-Mods and take control of their premiums, they will be more motivated than ever to implement changes.

-The following are a few tips to overcoming change resistance in the insurance industry.
+The following are a few tips for overcoming change resistance in the insurance industry.

 By promoting open-minded thinking, you set a precedent for agents to follow and quickly adapt to changing conditions.
 The COVID-19 pandemic is a prime example of why agencies must learn to be agile and adaptable.
 Producers who previously depended on in-person interactions had to rethink strategies completely.
 The brokerages thriving right now are the ones that implemented digital tools for communication and outreach, such as video conferencing, email marketing, social media, and more.